RoshaniSPatil/ImageResize/README.md

 http://localhost:8080/resize/images/image1?imagetype=Original
 http://localhost:8080/resize/images/image1?imagetype=Optimized

+Please Note: File System/Project has to be refreshed to get Stored Optimized Image.
+And/Or Re-Run the project.

 ## Architechture
 Depending on the image type in the request the ImageHandler fetches the image from the file system else ResizeImage resizes the image.

-Note: Project needs to be refreshed to have the resized image in the file system available.